 Also of interest is that Hicksville has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Hicksville is a great place for families with children to consider.
 First of all, many other families with children live here, making Hicksville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Hicksville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hicksville’s overall crime rate is lower than average for the country.

-The population of Hicksville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.22% of adults in Hicksville have a bachelor's degree or even advanced degree.
+The education level of Hicksville citizens is very high relative to the national average among all cities (21.84%): 36.04% of adults in Hicksville have a bachelor's degree or even advanced degree.

-Hicksville is a very ethnically-diverse town.
+Hicksville is an extremely ethnically-diverse town.
 The people who call Hicksville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hicksville residents report their race to be White, followed by Asian.
 Hicksville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.43% of the town’s residents.
-Important ancestries of people in Hicksville include Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 13.00% of the town’s residents.
+Important ancestries of people in Hicksville include Irish, German, English, and Polish.

 The most common language spoken in Hicksville is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Indic languages.